hdigital/parlgov-web/docs/assets/parlgov-codebook.md

 Coding comments

 - Müller-Rommel ea.
 (2004) and Conrad/Golder (2010) code the 28/29 April 1993 as the begin of Suchocka II government.
 However, the Suchocka I government failed a confidence vote on 28 May 1993 and continued as a caretaker cabinet until its resignation on 18 October 1993.
-- German Minority Party (MN) support not included in [cabinet_support](/data/table/cabinet_support/) table.
+- German Minority Party (MN) support not included in 'cabinet_support' table.
 Bergman ea.
 (2019) mention that since 1991 every government has been supported by the MN.

 Open questions